DoliTim/primeNaloga/README.md

-To create a comprehensive README.md for the PrimeNaloga repository, I'll follow these steps:

-Project Description: Summarize the purpose and scope of the project.
-Features: List key features.
-Installation: Provide steps to set up the project locally.
-Usage: Describe how to use the application.
-Development: Instructions for contributing or further development.
-License: Specify the licensing information.
-Contact: Provide contact details for support or queries.
-Based on the provided GitHub repository, here's a draft for your README.md:

 PrimeNaloga
 PrimeNaloga is a Python-based web application designed to help users compute and visualize prime numbers efficiently.
 It allows users to input a range of numbers and receive a list of prime numbers within that range.
 The application is built using the Flask web framework and is optimized for performance and usability.